 Eimear is currently Assistant Professor of Genetics and Genome Science, and a member of the Charles Bronfman Institute for Personalized Medicine, the Institute of Genomics and Multiscale Biology and the Center for Statistical Genetics, at the Icahn School of Medicine at Mount Sinai.
 The goal of her research is to realize the full potential of genomics to infer human history and evolution and to inform better models for clinical medicine (published in leading research journals including Nature, Science, Cell, Nature Genetics, PNAS and PLoS Genetics).
 Her recent work (with co-authors) describing a novel variant that causes blond hair in the Solomon Islands, Melanesia, (and published in Science journal) was featured in the New York Times and the Smithsonian NHGRI Human Genome exhibit.
-When not in the lab, she can be found making a big mess in the kitchen.
+She currently co-leads both the Analysis Center for Multi- and Trans-ethnic mapping of Common and Mendelian Disease in the NHGRI flagship Genome Sequencing Program, and one of the primary sites for the NHLBI Trans-Omics for Precision Medicine Program.
+She is a scientific advisor to multiple genomic medicine initiatives in non-profit and industry arenas.
 She recieved a BSc in Biochemistry in Trinity College Dublin, Ireland, and a PhD in Statistical Genetics at Rockefeller University, NY.

 [Contact] [Faculty profile] [Publications] [Resume]

-Gillian is a third year graduate student in the Biomedical Sciences PhD program.
-She is interested in the link between human evolution and history and how that impacts global health and diversity today.
+Gillian is interested in the link between human evolution and history and how that impacts global health and diversity today.
 She is currenty working on developing methods to detect hidden patterns demography in large urban populations to improve outcomes in genomic medicine.
 She has applied these methods in a cohort of over 30,000 New Yorkers participating in the BioMe Biobank at the Icahn School of Medicine at Mount Sinai, leading to insights on the population history of communities in New York and the discovery of a genetic variant underlying extreme short stature.
 She completed her undergraduate at the University of Glasgow in Scotland, where she obtained an M.Sci in Genetics along with various research experience in Molecular Biology.
+She has a PhD in Biomedical Sciences at the Icahn School of Medicine at Mount Sinai, NY

 Sumita is a Research Associate in the Kenny lab who has previously worked as a Technician in Albert Einstein College of Medicine's Department of Hematology.
 She also has experience working in the Therapeutic proteins Unit at Reliance Life Sciences in India.
 She is currently working on several medical genomics projects in the lab.
 Sumita received her BSc in Biotechnology and Master of Research (MRes) in Molecular and Cellular Biology from Imperial College London.